 God or Devil!?
 The Strongest Man Emerges in Hell

 After two comedy-oriented shows, Battle Heroes 1 goes into full-gear with Fist of the North Star, the title that brought battle-oriented manga outside of the world of sports.
 And with an episode title like the one above one would hope that it can deliver...
-And it does.
+Which it does.
 Fist's first episode is an excellent one, introducing Kenshiro, Bat, & Lin as well as the post-apocalyptic world that the show takes place in.
-Dealing with the one-time appearance of, but fondly remembered, Zeed & his crew Kenshiro goes from nearly-dying wanderer to badass saviour with the help of some water & food from a then-mute Lin (Kenshiro heals Lin with his Hokuto Shinken "magic"), and seeing Hokuto Hundred Crack Fist animated for the first is just fun.
+Dealing with the one-time appearance of the fondly remembered Zeed & his crew, Kenshiro goes from nearly-dying wanderer to badass savior with the help of some water & food from a then-mute Lin (Kenshiro heals Lin with his Hokuto Shinken "magic"), and seeing Hokuto Hundred Crack Fist animated for the first is just fun.
 Unlike the first episode of Kinnikuman, which wasn't 100% representative of what the show becomes, Fist's first episode does in fact show you what you're going to get from this show for the most part, even tossing in a couple of quick moments of Shin, the first major villain of the series.

 Bulma & Son Goku

 I must admit something right now: I have not seen the original Dragon Ball.
 Well, technically I did see the last episode or two of the show on a random Toonami airing a number of years back, but at that point the show had started transitioning into the battle style that DBZ would be known for instead of being the comical adventure that it originated as.
-Therefore I was really interested in finally seeing the beginning of this iconic series.
+Therefore, I was really interested in finally seeing the beginning of this iconic series.
 Imagine my surprise when I realized that not much happens in this first episode.
-Yeah, DBZ is known for being extremely slow-paced, but the original show didn't exactly start off fast-paced either; literally, all this episode does is the meeting between Bulma & Goku, the introduction of the dragon balls (plus a quick scene with Pilaf), and then Bulma & Goku start on their adventure to locate the other four dragon balls.
-Okay, okay, there is a climax to this episode, which involves Bulma getting kidnapped by a gigantic pteranodon & Goku saves her by knocking out the monster.
+Yeah, DBZ is known for being extremely slow-paced, but the original show didn't exactly start off fast-paced either.
+Literally, all this episode does is the meeting between Bulma & Goku, the introduction of the Dragon Balls (plus a quick scene with Pilaf), and then Bulma & Goku start on their adventure to locate the other four Dragon Balls.
+Okay, there is a climax to this episode, which involves Bulma getting kidnapped by a gigantic pteranodon & Goku saves her by knocking out the monster.

 |For 50% of these guys, this eyecatch is the only way they appear in 90% of the episodes.|